awsdocs/aws-codebuild-user-guide/doc_source/github-webhook.md

 # GitHub webhook events<a name="github-webhook"></a>

 You can use webhook filter groups to specify which GitHub webhook events trigger a build\.
-For example, you can specify that a build is triggered for specified branches only\.
+For example, you can specify that a build is only triggered for changes to specific branches\.

 You can create one or more webhook filter groups to specify which webhook events trigger a build\.
 A build is triggered if all the filters on one or more filter groups evaluate to true\.
 When you create a filter group, you specify: